operand/agency/README.md

 # Example Use

+In the following example, please note that the first two channel classes `WebChannel` and `ChattyLMChannel` are minimally implemented for you to try out.
+The rest are hypothetical but example implementations may follow.

 ```python
 # We simply pass an array of `Channel`s to the `Space` initializer.
 # Each Channel has a single named Operator, representing a user or outside system.